bjorgkav/concreteml-covid-classifier/README.md

 - When using WSL, ensure as much as possible that your filenames contain no spaces since the current version of Concrete-ML (1.0x) on WSL does not account for spaces in filenames due to the different filesystem being used in WSL.

 - If you can't fix your filenames without risking breaking several applications, it's recommended to finish training, compilation, and saving of your Concrete-ML model on the Docker container.

+## Instructions
+- This project does not contain a virtual environment.
+Make your own and install the packages mentioned in requirements.txt to get things going.
+- THis project DOES contain the Django files for the app.
+Use those.